Fryars teams up with Rae Morris on glitchy new single 'Virtual Reality Games'

 An animated accompanying video intersperses illustration by Jack Brown with real-life footage of Garrett and Morris performing the song in VR headsets during lockdown.

-Fryars served as a producer on Rae Morris’ 2018 album ‘Someone Out There’, on which he is also credited as a co-writer for a number of songs.
+Fryars produced Rae Morris’ 2018 album ‘Someone Out There’, on which he is also credited as a co-writer for a number of songs.
 The pair had previously worked together on the collaborative single ‘Cold’ from Morris’ debut record ‘Unguarded’.

 Garrett also has writing and production credits on Lily Allen’s Mercury-nominated LP ‘No Shame’, having co-written and produced its first single ‘Trigger Bang’ among other cuts.